 Where we’ve been

-We know that during quarantine, kids’ screen time doubled for several reasons, including learning from home, needing to connect with friends online more, and boredom.
+We know that during quarantine (and even after), kids’ screen time doubled for several reasons, including learning from home, needing to connect with friends online more, and boredom.
 During the pandemic, we also knew that helping kids manage the ongoing stress of homebound life was crucial for helping them maintain digital, emotional, and physical health.
 All of these factors impacted our digital routines and expectations.

 Where we’re going